errbotio/errbot/docs/contributing.rst

 `errbot.io <http://www.errbot.io/>`_ is created using Sphinx_, which also doubles
 as a generator for our (API) documentation.
-The code for it is in the same repository as err itself, inside the docs_ folder.
+The code for it is in the same repository as Errbot itself, inside the docs_ folder.
 To make changes to the documentation or the website, you can build the HTML locally as follows::

     # Change directory into the docs folder